Nick Pratto Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.44 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers have a 4.39 team ERA that ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to give up 112 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (112 total, 1.2 per game).

-- Manning (3-1) takes the mound for the Tigers in his sixth start of the season.
-He's put together a 3.72 ERA in 29 2/3 innings pitched, with 20 strikeouts.
+- The Tigers will look to Skubal (0-0) in his third start of the season.

-- The right-hander last appeared on Saturday, July 8 against the Toronto Blue Jays, when he went 6 2/3 scoreless innings without surrendering a hit.
+- The left-hander last pitched on Sunday, July 9 against the Toronto Blue Jays, when he threw four scoreless innings while giving up two hits.

-- The 25-year-old has amassed an ERA of 3.72, with 6.2 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .200 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.